 Remember, I didn’t even know where my province was until I had fully settled in my apartment!
 A year in, and I’m still learning of things I had actually pinned pictures of, and Daedunsan (or Mt.
-Daedun), a popular spot for hiking in Korea, is one of them.
+Daedun), a popular spot for hiking and for enjoying autumn in Korea, is one of them.
 I hadn’t even thought about this place or the pictures I had pinned of its famous suspension bridge until one of my friends, Michelle, mentioned in passing that she’d really like to visit while it was still autumn.

 There were definitely more hikers, even in the rain, and the cable car we took up (not ONLY because we were lazy, I promise!) actually had a queue system, so we had to wait about an hour after we got our tickets for each spot.
 We wound up getting lunch while we waited and some coffee on our way down.

 We weren’t exactly in the mood to wander around when we couldn’t see much of anything, and the rain made all the stairs and rocks slippery.
 Even taking the cable car up only cuts out a part of the hiking trail.
 You still have quite a bit to climb to reach the bridge and stairway, and the steps aren’t exactly cleanly cut.

 This is a pretty easy day trip.
 We came from about two hours away.
 We were able to stop in Jeonju, shop, and still be home by bedtime!
 You could easily incorporate it into a visit down to Jeollabukdo in general.
 However, I definitely suggest going when the weather is good.
 I can’t imagine actually hiking and reaching the top to be blocked by super thick fog!

 - Korean Name: 대둔산도립공원